thomas-touhey/cahute/docs/headers/cahute/link.rst

         This is mostly useful if the "Transmit" option is selected on the calculator's LINK application, instead of the "Receive" option.

+    .. c:macro:: CAHUTE_USB_SEVEN

+        In case of serial USB devices, force using Protocol 7.00 or Protocol 7.00 Screenstreaming instead of automatic protocol detection.

+        This flag is incompatible with :c:macro:`CAHUTE_USB_CAS300`.

+    .. c:macro:: CAHUTE_USB_CAS300

+        In case of serial USB devices, force using CASIOLINK with variant CAS300 instead of automatic protocol detection.

+        This flag is incompatible with :c:macro:`CAHUTE_USB_SEVEN`
+        and :c:macro:`CAHUTE_USB_OHP`.

     .. c:macro:: CAHUTE_USB_OHP

         If this flag is provided, the calculator is assumed to use the link